-The ability to regulate shutter speed is one of the key ways in which we can decide how an image turns out.
+Shutter speed is one of the three fundamental elements of exposure (see the exposure triangle explained (opens in new tab)).
+Along with the ISO and aperture, it's one of the key ways we can decide how an image turns out.

 The right shutter speed will help to freeze subjects in motion to make sure they're sharp, or alternatively, blur them sufficiently for creative effect.